 A new trial will aim to get glasses to four- and five-year olds who need them in order to improve their maths and reading skills, the Education Endowment Foundation (EEF) announced today.

-Pupils in 100 schools will take part in a trial of Glasses for Classes, a programme developed by a team at Bradford Teaching Hospitals NHS Foundation Trust and the University of Leeds.
+Pupils in 100 schools will take part in a trial of Glasses for Classes, a programme developed by a team at Bradford Teaching Hospitals NHS Foundation Trust, the University of Leeds and the University of Nottingham.

 The NHS recommends that all children receive an eyesight test in their first year of school.
 Roughly 10–15 per cent of children fail their eyesight test, and of these around a third are not taken to the opticians to obtain glasses.
 However, schools are not told these results.
 As a result, it is thought many children with visual impairment may experience misdiagnosed problems at school with reading and counting.